The following is a Plus Edition article written by and copyright by Dick Eastman.

-I travel a lot (I am in Auckland, New Zealand today and going to Singapore on Monday), and I spend a lot of time with officers and members of many genealogy societies.
+I travel a lot, and I spend a lot of time with officers and members of many genealogy societies.
 Most everywhere I go, I hear stories of societies that are shrinking in size and even a few stories of societies that are struggling to maintain their existence.
 Even amongst all this “doom and gloom,” I do hear a few rare stories of genealogy societies that are thriving and growing larger.
 Not only are they attracting more members, but these few societies are also offering more and more services to their members with each passing year.

-Why do the majority of societies flounder while a handful succeed?
+Why do so many genealogy societies flounder while a handful succeed?